nuharaf/jawatengah-covid-scraper/README.md

 # jawatengah-covid-scraper
 scrape data from regency/town in jawa tengah

-ABANDONED PROJECT, dont have time to complete
+ABANDONED PROJECT,I dont have time to complete